mohsenRi/RoleBaseIdentityServer/README.md

 # RoleBaseIdentityServer
-first fix connection string then seed the database using dotnet Cli
+First fix connection string then seed the database using dotnet Cli.